 However, that statistic shouldn’t scare you from creating a lead generation strategy.
 Smaller companies need to grow their prospects and customer base to ensure their long-term success.

 Small business lead generation can be difficult to maneuver, but you don’t have to go at it alone.
-Smith.ai, rated one of the best lead generation services in 2021, can support your lead generation efforts.
+Smith.ai, rated one of the best lead generation services, can support your lead generation efforts.
 But before we get into where to get help, let’s understand the basics of lead generation.

 Lead generation is the process of attracting and identifying prospective customers or clients, otherwise known as leads.
 Unlike cold calling, lead generation gets your business in front of your customers’ eyes through various marketing tactics, typically without contacting them first.
 New leads might have shown interest in your business or even competitors previously, or your business might not even be on their radar yet.